BComm and BComm (Honours)

 A Combined Bachelor of Commerce/Bachelor of Kinesiology (Kinesiology major) is available with the Faculty of Kinesiology.

-A Combined Bachelor of Commerce/Bachelor of Science (Actuarial Science or Computer Science major) is available with the Faculty of Science.
+A Combined Bachelor of Commerce/Bachelor of Science (Actuarial Science, Computer Science, or Mathematics major), is available with the Faculty of Science.

 The Combined Bachelor of Science (Engineering)/Bachelor of Commerce with the Schulich School of Engineering is available in: Chemical Engineering, Civil Engineering, Electrical Engineering, Geomatics Engineering, Mechanical Engineering and Software Engineering.